Energy Policy

 • The plan's off-peak rates don't wipe out your gains

 If you don't have a battery yet, this could be another reason to consider one.
-The federal Cheaper Home Batteries program covers about 30% of the cost.
+Our analysis of whether a solar battery is worth it breaks down the economics.
+The federal Cheaper Home Batteries program covers about 30% of the cost, and you can check your full state and federal rebate eligibility in under a minute.

 "Should I Skip Solar and Just Use Solar Sharer?"